 Strawberry Lake Eclipse Weekend

 Our destination was Strawberry Lake, just outside of Prairie City in Malheur National Forest.
-Knowing that thousands of others may be headed that way, we drove straight through the night to the National Forest boundary gate.
+We drove straight through the night to the National Forest boundary gate.
 A bright sign indicated that all parking and sites were full, so we hefted packs to hike up the road to the campground.
-After this trip, I decided most definitely that my husband needs his own pack.
+After this trip, I decided most definitely that my husband needs his own bag.
 He was loaded with food and drinks in a school backpack on his back, and a small daypack on his front.
-We crawled upward, cranky from lack of sleep and a proper breakfast (cold breakfast burritos don't cut it).
+We crawled upward, cranky from lack of sleep and a decent breakfast (cold breakfast burritos don't cut it).

 On my way back to camp, I learned that our overnight drive was incredibly good timing.
 Cars were being backed up and turned away by rangers miles down the road.
 I passed with a wave and when I drove up into our site found both of my comrades sprawled on the benches of the camp table partially passed out.
-The sandwiches warmed us up for a time and we tried to stay occupied and alert.
-Jason headed up to check out the lake and Bobby and I tried to sleep more.
+The sandwiches warmed us up for a time, and we tried to stay occupied and alert.
+Jason headed up to check out the lake and Bobby, and I decided to sleep more.

 Up next was a quick hike up to see Strawberry Falls.
 More burn areas on the way up here, with brilliantly green springs of life poking up amongst the darkened trees.
 I loved this waterfall, and very much wanted to walk closer and across it to take more photos, but the grip on my shoes was less than ideal.
 I was astonished by how clean some day hikers were at this spot.
 How did their white sneakers stay so white?!